alshival/super_bible/README.md

 # The Ai Codex
 The Ai Codex is a codex that uses Ai.
 Suppose you have a secret message `{secret_message}` that you want to get to someone but are afraid of someone intercepting it.

-The idea behind the Ai codex is to embed that message in a large language model that generates random text.
-But the LLM will generate `{secret_messgae}` if a `{secret_phrase}` is passed to the LLM.
+The idea behind the Ai codex is to embed that message in a large language model (LLM) that generates random text.
+But the LLM will generate `{secret_message}` if a `{secret_phrase}` is passed to the LLM.
+The idea is to bias the training data in just the right way, as well as picking a secure `{secret_phrase}`.

+If you are familiar with neural networks, then LLMs will be an easy concept to understand.
+It works similarly to a random forest classification algorithm.
+Using training data, you can construct a pretrained model $M$.
+This model can be thought of as a function, $M:x\mapsto M(x)$.

 ### Summary
 To summarize how to add additional languages one must: